petrugio/petrugio-s-coffee/README.md

 ### Python

 The code was tested with [pycodestyle](https://pypi.org/project/pycodestyle/) extension in Gitpod.
 No mistakes found.
 Few generic Django lines of code are showing a warning of "Line too long".
-When i tied to make the lines shorter by indenting them with \ or "" python methods - Django breaks and cannot run any code.
+When I tried to make the lines shorter by indenting them with \ or "" python methods - Django breaks and cannot run any code.
 Since this is generic Django code it was left as it is.